scale logo

 Models across all criteria

-While models are generally good at understanding and staying consistent within the prompt context (this is easier in our single turn evaluation setup), the instruction following abilities are generally low (~78%).
-Please note that while the 78% figure is slightly higher than the instruction-following score from the IF leaderboard, it does not imply that the models perform as well in Spanish instruction following as they do in English.
-This is because the prompt set for Spanish is much simpler.
+While models are generally good at understanding and staying consistent within the prompt context (this is easier in our single turn evaluation setup), the instruction following abilities are generally low.

 Note that the table below does not follow a particular order for the models.